Parameter Estimation Procedures for Exponential-Family Random Graph Models on Count-Valued Networks: A Comparative Simulation Study: Estimation strategies for count-valued ERGMs

-Truncation from above is adequate for small networks, or networks with low edge counts.
+Truncation using the above method is adequate for small networks, or networks with low edge counts.
 However, when edge counts become extremely large, considerable computational effort may be wasted in computing conditional probabilities for small $\ell$ values when the observed value is large, or for large $\ell$ when the observed value is small.
 Using the same Poissonian approximation, we may further improve performance by working with the edgewise doubly-truncated sum over $\ell \in \ell^{ij}_{\min},\ldots,\ell^{ij}_{\max}$, with $\ell^{ij}_{\min} = \max[0, y_{ij} - 4\lambda \sqrt{y_{ij}}]$ and $\ell^{ij}_{\max} = y_{ij} + 4\lambda \sqrt{y_{ij}}$.
 Because it is common to have network effects that can strongly suppress edges, however, we also recommend retaining some very small edge values as a buffer.
-Valued social networks usually have right-skewed distribution of edge values, so adding a few small edge values can also effectively increase the cover rate of the empirical distribution, without significant increase in computation load.
-Our code by default retain the terms for $\ell \in 0,1$ (although we encourage extending to its mean whenever possible), leading to sums of the form $\ell \in \{0,1\} \cup \{\ell^{ij}_{\min},\ldots,\ell^{ij}_{\max}\}$.
-This retains $\mathcal{O}(\sqrt{y_{ij}})$ terms per sampled edge, which is often a substantial savings as $y_{ij}$ values become large.
+Valued social networks usually have right-skewed distributions of edge values, so adding a few small edge values can also effectively cover the empirical distribution without significant increase in computation load.
+Our code by default retains integers from 0 to 5, although we strongly encourage extending coverage to the closest integer of sample mean of $y$, $[\mu]$ when feasible.
+This also defines the support of edges whose observed value is zero.
+The approach then leads to sums over $\ell$ values of the form $\ell \in \{0,\ldots, [\mu] \} \cup \{\ell^{ij}_{\min},\ldots,\ell^{ij}_{\max}\}$.
+This usually retains $\mathcal{O}(\sqrt{y_{ij}})$ terms per sampled edge, which is often a substantial savings as $y_{ij}$ values become large.